t3-innovation-network/desm/README.md

 ## Local installation 2

-> Precondition -> The following technilogies are needed before starting the installation:
+> Precondition -> The following technologies are needed before starting the installation:
 > - ruby 2.7.1
 > - postgreSQL 13
 > - npm